 Statistics bear this out.
 According to data compiled by the U.S. Department of Transportation and the National Highway and Traffic Safety Administration, although large trucks make up only 4.3% of all motor vehicles registered in the United States, and are involved in only 5.2% of all traffic accidents, accidents involving large trucks account for nearly 10% of all traffic accident fatalities—and most of those fatalities are to the occupants of smaller vehicles rather than the trucks.

-For Illinois specifically, according to the 2011 Crash Facts and Statistics compiled by the Illinois Department of Transportation, there were over 10 million registered vehicles within the state in 2011, and large trucks, buses, and RVs combined made up about 4% of the total.
-Accidents involving tractor-trailers accounted for about 3.5%, or over 10,000, of all crashes within the state of Illinois, but were involved in 9.7 % of all fatal crashes, and accounted for just over 10% of all the fatalities.
-A total of 94 people died in Illinois in 2011 from involvement in tractor-trailer collisions and 84% of those were the occupants of other vehicles.
+For Illinois specifically, according to the 2016 Crash Facts and Statistics compiled by the Illinois Department of Transportation, there were over 11.5 million registered vehicles within the state in 2016.
+Accidents involving tractor-trailers numbered about 11,000, of which there were 106 fatal crashes.
+A total of 117 people died in Illinois in 2016 from involvement in tractor-trailer collisions, and 101 of those were the occupants of other vehicles.

 Commercial trucks not only include tractor-trailers hauling freight, but garbage trucks, delivery trucks, construction vehicles, emergency service vehicles, and so on.
 In fact, tractor-trailers account for only 2 million of the 15.5 million commercial trucks that operate in the United States, and commercial trucks transport nearly 70% of all freight traveling the nation’s roads.
 As the use of these vehicles persists and even increases, they bring with them the sobering reality that smaller passenger vehicles—even heavier ones such as SUVs—simply cannot contend with these trucks in the event of an accident.Because Commercial Trucks and Commercial Truck Drivers are Highly Regulated, Personal Injury Cases Relating to Truck Accidents May Involve Special Issues